 The Best Lefthanded Batters and Lefthanded Pitchers in Baseball

 The Gold Glove Award for fielding excellence was first awarded in 1957.
-That first year, there was just one award for the Major Leagues (American and National Leagues combined.
-Every year after, there have been separate awards for each league, so there have been a total of 159 Gold Gloves awarded for each position since the award first started.
+That first year, there was just one award for the Major Leagues (American and National Leagues combined).
+Every year since, there have been separate awards for each league.

 Of course there has never been a lefthanded throwing player who won the award as a second-baseman, shortstop, third-baseman, or catcher, since lefthanders are not allowed to play those positions in the major leagues.
 But there have been plenty of lefthanded pitchers, first-basemen, and outfielders who have won this award.

 The first gold glove awarded to a pitcher in 1957 went to lefthander Bobby Shantz of the New York Yankees.
 He also won the American League award in 1958 through 1960, then he was traded to the National League where he won the award from 1961 though 1964, for a total of eight years in a row.
 His record of eight gold gloves for a pitcher was broken by lefthander Jim Kaat, who won the American League Gold Glove Award from 1962 through 1975, then won the National League Award in 1976 and 1977 for a total of 16 years in a row.